AviatrixSystems/Docs/HowTos/insane_mode.rst

 - Feature "Advertise Transit VPC Network CIDR(s)" is not supported with Insane mode gateway

-- Will support Managed CloudN connecting to Aviatrix Transit Gateway in GCP soon
+- Will support Managed CloudN connecting to Aviatrix Transit Gateway in GCP soon; Standalone/unmannaged CloudN connecting to Aviatrix Transit Gateway is not supported in GCP

 .. |tunnel_diagram| image:: insane_mode_media/tunnel_diagram.png
    :scale: 30%